blacktippen/py-funcaptcha/README.md

 Tested on: 2020-06-14

-# Things to note
-- `.full_token` is the token you'll submit to the target website upon completing a challenge
-- Pillow's *.rotate* method is reversed, therefore you'll have to multiply the degree by -1 to get the image rotated correctly
-- Only the following user-agents are supported: `Google Chrome`, `Mozilla Firefox`

-# Setup
+# Installation
 ```bash
 sudo apt install nodejs
 pip3 install -r requirements.txt
 ```
 On Windows machines you'll also have to install the module `pycryptodome`

+# Things to note
+- `.full_token` is the token you'll submit to the target website upon completing a challenge
+- Pillow's *.rotate* method is reversed, therefore you'll have to multiply the degree by -1 to get the image rotated correctly
+- Only the following user-agents are supported: `Google Chrome`, `Mozilla Firefox`

 # Usage
 ```python